This wiki was updated to MediaWiki 1.37. If you notice any issues, please report them to admin[at]opensuse.org

 postmap /etc/postfix/sender_canonical

-It also requires in /etc/postfix/main.cf the entry:
+It also requires in /etc/postfix/main.cf an entry for sender_canonical_maps with the following script:

 Allowing incoming email to outside addresses

-Dovecot works with maildir as opposed to mbox, which means that we will not use /var/mail/login_user/ as the destination of email messages, but a folder in the home folder of a user, indicated as ~/Maildir/ .
+Dovecot works with maildir as opposed to mbox, which means that we will not use /var/spool/mail/login_user/ as the destination of email messages, but a folder in the home folder of a user, indicated as ~/Maildir/ .
 For this we need to configure postfix with:

 postconf -e "home_mailbox = Maildir/"